Thoracic Outlet Syndrome

 - Pregnancy.
 Joints tend to loosen in pregnancy causing a narrowing of the thoracic outlet.

 - Joint pressure.
-Obesity can stress out the joints and carrying around an oversized backpack or bag can do damage to the thoracic outlet.
+Obesity can stress out the joints and carry around an oversized backpack or bag can do damage to the thoracic outlet.

 This can be a difficult diagnosis because the symptoms vary from person to person and much of it depends on whether the nerves, the blood vessels or both are affected.

-The doctor starts with a physical examination, looking for a depression in the shoulder or looking for a discoloration and limited range of motion of the arm or hand.
-The doctor will ask about your past medical history, your physical activities and your occupation.
+The doctor starts with a physical examination, looking for depression in the shoulder or looking for discoloration and a limited range of motion of the arm or hand.
+The doctor will ask about your past medical history, your physical activities, and your occupation.